itamae-kitchen/mitamae/README.md

 ## Synopsis

 Like original [itamae](https://github.com/itamae-kitchen/itamae), you can manage configuration by Ruby DSL.
-But itamae-go does not require Ruby to run.
+But mitamae does not require Ruby to run.

 ```rb
 # cat recipe.rb